 The Australian government has introduced the Future Made in Australia Bill 2024 to parliament, in a bid to make the country “indispensable” to the global net-zero transformation.

-Ministers on Monday stressed the importance of two incentives as part of the legislation – Hydrogen Production Tax Incentive (HPTI) and the Critical Minerals Production Tax Inventive.
+Ministers on Monday stressed the importance of two incentives as part of the legislation – Hydrogen Production Tax Incentive (HPTI) and the Critical Minerals Production Tax Incentive.

 The former will provide AUD 2 ($1.3) per kilogram of renewable hydrogen produced between 2027-2028 and 2039-2040, for up to 10 years per project.
 The latter, meanwhile, will provide 10% of relevant processing and refining costs for 31 identified critical minerals.
 The critical minerals incentive covers the same period as the hydrogen incentive, Kallanish understands.